apmuthu/nubuilder4/nub4fixes/docs/NuBuilder4 ERD.md

 #### Standalone and Settings ERD
 ![Settings ERD](./images/Nubuilder4_Settings_ERD.png)

+## Recommended php.ini Settings
+Requires webserver restart when changed.
+* max_input_vars = 5000
+The above is useful when [large number of fields and / or records](https://forums.nubuilder.com/viewtopic.php?f=19&t=10018&p=19549&hilit=increment#p19566) are envisaged

 ## set_denied to hide system forms and objects
 ***Setup => set_denied*** can be ticked to hide all NuBuilder's forms and objects.
 Useful for developers.
 Needs updated [nucommon.js](https://github.com/apmuthu/nubuilder4/commit/50deab677e2268cc0a970300297f5211a2a1fab9#diff-3be85bba7d935c8a483a53d3409983f33c617c6249f3983239015abb6dc73719)
 ![set_denied Setting](./images/set_denied_screenshot.png)